GabeScott/standard-works-vault/General Conference/1999 October - “Feed My Sheep”.md

 For the next few minutes I would like to talk to those who have wandered away from the fold.
 I am hopeful this morning that perhaps a few of you who are not fully active in the Church may be listening to this session of conference.
 You have in many instances formed new associations and no longer keep Church standards.
 Many of your children tread in your paths and follow your example.
 Children are not only largely dependent on their parents for physical and emotional support but for spiritual support as well.

-Twas a sheep not a lamb that strayed away
+>Twas a sheep not a lamb that strayed away

-In the parable Jesus told,
+>In the parable Jesus told,

-A grown-up sheep that strayed away
+>A grown-up sheep that strayed away

-From the ninety and nine in the fold.
+>From the ninety and nine in the fold.
+>

-And why for the sheep should we seek
+>And why for the sheep should we seek

-And earnestly hope and pray?
+>And earnestly hope and pray?

-Because there is danger when sheep go wrong;
+>Because there is danger when sheep go wrong;

-They lead the lambs astray.
+>They lead the lambs astray.
+>

-Lambs will follow the sheep, you know,
+>Lambs will follow the sheep, you know,

-Wherever the sheep may stray.
+>Wherever the sheep may stray.

-When sheep go wrong, it won’t take long
+>When sheep go wrong, it won’t take long

-Til the lambs are as wrong as they.
+>Til the lambs are as wrong as they.
+>

-And so with the sheep we earnestly plead
+>And so with the sheep we earnestly plead

-For the sake of the lambs today,
+>For the sake of the lambs today,

-For when sheep are lost, what a terrible cost
+>For when sheep are lost, what a terrible cost

-The lambs will have to pay!
+>The lambs will have to pay!

-(“The Echo,” C. C. Miller, quoted in Hugh B. Brown, The Abundant Life [1965], 166–67)
+>

-The Lord said, “My sheep hear my voice” (John 10:27).
+The Lord said, “My sheep hear my voice” ([[John 10.27|John 10:27]]).
 Likewise, your children respond to your voice.
 No one can effectively take your place as father and mother.
-The story is told of “the six-year-old who got lost from his mother in a large supermarket [and] began to call frantically, ‘Martha, Martha.’
-When the mother was found and they were reunited, she said, ‘Honey, you should not call me Martha; I am “Mother” to you,’ to which the little fellow rejoined, ‘Yes, I know, but the store was full of mothers and I wanted mine’” (Spencer W. Kimball, Faith Precedes the Miracle [1972], 117).
+The story is told of “the six-year-old who got lost from his mother in a large supermarket \[and\] began to call frantically, ‘Martha, Martha.’
+When the mother was found and they were reunited, she said, ‘Honey, you should not call me Martha; I am “Mother” to you,’ to which the little fellow rejoined, ‘Yes, I know, but the store was full of mothers and I wanted mine’” (Spencer W. Kimball, *Faith Precedes the Miracle* \[1972\], 117).

 What a blessing it would be to your family if you would harmonize your life with the gospel.
 The decision to change your life and return to activity and come unto Christ is the most important decision you could make in this life.